 Many women have questions and are nervous when preparing for imaging services and mammograms.
 Here at The Woman’s Imaging Group, we want to make sure you feel as comfortable as possible, and have provided answers to some of our most frequently asked questions to help put you at ease.

 Women’s imaging is a subspecialty radiology class focusing on breast, bone and overall gynecologic health in women.
-The Woman’s Imaging Group in Norcross and Marietta, GA offers women’s imaging services that include:
+The Woman’s Imaging Group in Norcross, GA offers women’s imaging services that include:

-The Woman’s Imaging Group in Norcross and Marietta, GA does not require physician referral for a screening mammogram with no symptoms.
+The Woman’s Imaging Group in Norcross, GA does not require physician referral for a screening mammogram with no symptoms.

 The Woman’s Imaging Group typically requires physician referrals for our imaging procedures, including:

 First-time patients at The Woman’s Imaging Group are requested to bring any previous mammogram records, as well as the completed patient history and routine registration form.
 Women seeking mammograms without the referral of a general practitioner are requested to additionally complete the self-referral acknowledgement.
 All patient forms are conveniently located on our website.

 Any patients with health insurance, as well as a photo ID, should also bring this information to the first appointment at The Woman’s Imaging Group.

 When preparing for an imaging procedure, women should refrain from wearing any powders, creams, lotions, or deodorant as well as any jewelry (if possible) from the waist up.
 Some procedures may not require you to change into an examination gown, so you should wear clothing without any metal.

 Please inform our technologists if there is a chance you may be pregnant.
 There are typically no restrictions to food or drink prior to mammogram procedures at The Woman’s Imaging Group.
 Some ultrasound studies may require patients to refrain from eating or drinking for 6 to 8 hours or to drink 32 ounces of water to fill their bladder.